PostHog/posthog.com/contents/blog/real-user-monitoring.md

   - Explainers
 ---

-Before anyone can use your product, you must make sure it actually works.
-Figuring this out is more tricky than just running it locally.
+Before anyone can use your product, you must make sure it actually works as expected.
+Figuring this out is trickier than just running it locally.
 Changes often have unintended consequences on other parts of the app or create non-obvious issues.

 One way to track and prevent this is synthetic monitoring, which relies on simulated behaviors and software tests.
 The second way, which we cover in this post, is real user monitoring.